agb721/extra_mile_playground/README.md

 Team members: Michael Chen, Andreas Greiler-Basaldua, Tim Miller, Paris Nikitidis

 ## Problem We're Solving
-- X% of people give up on their workout plans within Y time, primarily due to a lack of sustained enjoyment during physical exercise (check/find source)
+- 65% of people give up on their workout plans within 3 to 6 months, in part due to a lack of sustained enjoyment during physical exercise (check/find source)
 - It can be difficult to identify the right balance between challenge and enjoyment, especially for less experienced runners and runners with special conditions (disabilities, injuries etc.)
-- …
+-

 *Extra Mile* leverages Arctop's neural interface technology and AR immersion to make running more fun and effective across 3 levers:
 - **Gamification:** …